tuang3142/rubyquiz/README.md

+# the purpose is to showcase tdd & clean code

+tdd on ds and algorithms
+implement them from sratch 1 hour a day the rest dont matter

 # Why

 This repo contains my solutions for [leetcode](http://leetcode.com/) problems.
 Occasionally, I'll write algorithms and data structures from scratch.
 The purpose is to practice and showcase clean and test-driven code.
 I primarily use python over ruby (which I use professionally) because python supports a wider range of libraries for solving algorithmic problems.